modernweb-dev/web/docs/blog/introducing-modern-web/index.md

 There you have it - our first modern-web product enabling you to efficiently test and debug with a real browser.

 You can find us at [modern-web.dev](https://modern-web.dev).
 All our tools are available on npm within the [@web](https://www.npmjs.com/org/web) npm namespace.
 Our code is open source and on [github.com/modernweb-dev/web](https://github.com/modernweb-dev/web).
-For updates you can follow us on [Twitter](https://twitter.com/modern_web_dev).
+For updates, you can follow us on [Twitter](https://twitter.com/modern_web_dev).

 ## What this means for Open Web Components